Dllcx/evoapp/README.md

 # evoapp
-App crafted with Shiny and Shiny Dashboard
+App for daily report visualization (Browser and Mobile) Crafted with Shiny and Shiny Dashboard